 We’ve got several restaurant management tips that will help you feel confident tackling the next steps to build your restaurant business.

 1. Ensure your staff feels valued

 If you don’t already have one, consider starting an “Employee of the Month” program.
 Make sure the winning employee gets a bonus check, gift card, or something valuable to signal their achievement and motivate others to follow suit.
-You can also practice open-book management to foster more transparency and loyalty among your staff.
+You can also practice open-book management to foster more loyalty among your staff.
 This is when a company is transparent to employees about the company’s financial information, profitability, profit sharing, and educational classes.
 It can also allow your staff to feel more valued by you as a manager.

 2. Revamp your menu on a seasonal basis

 Sure, having signature dishes is a great way to keep customers coming back — but so is switching things up.
 Even just updaing your menu for each season helps your kitchen keep things fresh.
 Plus, it makes it easier to work with local farms and suppliers who grow different fruits, veggies, and herbs, depending on the season.

 During summer, peaches and zucchini are great additions to a salad or appetizer.
 During winter, brussel sprouts and carrots can really liven up an entree or side dish.
 Using seasonal, local ingredients will not only keep your restaurant menu (or kitchen) from feeling stale, but you’ll likely be able to save money on transportation costs you’d normally pay to get these items.